Beef Paya Recipe | Best Beef Trotters Recipe

 Instructions

-1. Add all the above ingredients in a pressure cooker.
+- Add all the ingredients to a pressure cooker.

-2. Close the lid and let it pressure cook for 10 minutes on high flame and then on low to medium flame for 35 to 40 minutes or until trotters or paya begin falling off the bones.
+- Close the lid and cook on high flame for 10 minutes.
+Then reduce the heat to low-medium and cook for 35 to 40 minutes, or until the trotters begin falling off the bone.

-4. You can adjust the consistency of the soup by adding a bit of more water if required.
-Let it rest for few minutes before serving.
+- Adjust the consistency of the soup by adding more water if needed.
+Let it rest for a few minutes before serving.

 Notes

-• If you don’t want to use pressure cooker, you can cook them overnight or for 5 to 6 hours on the lowest heat.
-If cooking overnight, make sure your pot is fully sealed.
-Put some heavy objects on the pot to build pressure.
+- If not using a pressure cooker, you can slow-cook the trotters overnight or for 5 to 6 hours on very low heat.
+Ensure the pot is sealed well.
+Put some heavy objects on the lid to build pressure.